 - If you are not a Danish citizen you should bring your residence permit.
 You should also bring your Health Card (“sygesikringskort”).

 You can ask the Citizens Service Centre for more information or at different driving schools’ websites.
+But notice that costs may vary from school to school, and it could be smart checking out your alternatives.

 Exchanging a Driving License